mittapalli2/AnushaProjects/README.md

 ## Projects

 ### UVM RISC V Project
-This project involves the design and verification of a RISC-V processor using Universal Verification Methodology (UVM).
+This project involves the verification of a RISC-V processor using Universal Verification Methodology (UVM).
 The project includes the following components:
-- **RISC-V Core Design:** The design of a RISC-V core, including its ALU, register file, control unit, and memory interface.
-- **Testbench Development:** Creation of a UVM testbench to verify the functionality of the RISC-V core.
-- **Assertions and Coverage:** Implementation of assertions and functional coverage to ensure thorough verification of the processor design.
+- **Testbench Development:** Designed message based testbench in UVM hierarchy, that tests and finds failing DUT’s of the vending machine.
+Implemented sequence, sequencer, driver, monitor, scoreboard, and reference model for the verification.
+Verified the DUTs using constrained random testing for test cases and directed testing for few corner cases.

 ### Design of 1x3 Router
 This project focuses on the design of a 1x3 router, which routes data from one input channel to one of three output channels based on control signals.
 The project includes: